-BIO 2523 Anatomy and Physiology II
+BIO 2523 Anatomy and Physiology II, Lecture

-A lecture course that includes detailed studies of the anatomy and physiology of the human special senses, endocrine, cardiovascular, lymphatic, respiratory, digestive, and urinary systems, as well as reproduction and development.
-Three hours lecture per week.
+A lecture course that includes detailed studies of the anatomy and physiology of the human special senses, endocrine, cardiovascular, lymphatic, and immune, respiratory, digestive, and urinary systems, as well as reproduction and development.
 Credit, three semester hours.
-(Corequisite: BIO 2521; Prerequisite: Successful completion of BIO 2513/2511 with a grade of C or higher.)
+(Corequisite: BIO 2521; Prerequisite: Successful completion of BIO 2513/2511 with grade of C or higher.)